dburian/transformer_document_embedding/log/pv_tuning.md

     - the architectures are comparable in aan, s2orc, oc
     - DBOW is better at imdb, pan
     - DM is better at arxiv

+- Concatenation of models:
+    - this experiment confirmed what I knew from previous experiments that the mean accuracy rises by about 2 points (from best single model to best concat model)
+    - otherwise the scores are very neck-to-neck between the concat models
+    - I already decided to go with the combination of the best DM and DBOW, since I am low on time
+        - this variant is second in normalized accuracy but only by about 5e10-6 (as I said very neck-to-neck)
+        - with all models considered this variant is best by only about 4e10-5